SciLifeLab/TIDDIT/README.md

 TIDDIT returns the detected variants into two vcf files, one vcf for intrachromosomal variants, and one for interchromosomal variants.
 The INFO field of the VCF contains the following entries:

     SVTYPE
-        Type of structural variant
+        Type of structural variant(DEL,DUP,BND,INV,TDUP,IDUP)
     END
-        End of an intra-chromosomal variant
+        End position of an intra-chromosomal variant
     LFW
-        Links from window
-    LCB
-        Links to chromosome B
+        The number of discordant pairs close to the breakpoints of the variant LCB
+        The number of discordant pairs close to the breakpoints of the variant, that map to the same chromosome pair as the pairs defining the variant
     LTE
-        Links to event
+        The number of discordnat pairs that form the structural variant.
     COVA
         Coverage on window A
     COVM